 What is Computed Tomography?

 A CT scan or CAT scan is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce cross-sectional images (often called “slices”) of the body.
-A CT scan shows two-dimensional and three-dimensional detailed images of any part of the body, including the bones, muscles, fat, blood vessels and organs.
+A CT scan shows two-dimensional and three-dimensional detailed images of any anatomy, including the bones, muscles, fat, blood vessels and organs.

 What are some common uses of CT?